Hours & Location

 How to Explore the Site

-Guided tours of the Main House, the special exhibition, and Cole's Old Studio are available Tuesday through Sunday.
+Guided tours of the Main House and the Old Studio are available Tuesday through Sunday.
 Tours run about 50 minutes and are limited to 12 guests at a time.
-On Tuesday, Wednesday and Thursday, guided tours are offered on the hour starting at 10 am, and the last tour departs at 4 pm.
-On Friday, Saturday and Sunday, tours are offered at 10, 11, 12 and 1 pm, and there is self-guided touring (explore at your own pace) from 2 to 5 pm.
-Please arrive at least 30 minutes in advance of the guided tour you wish to attend.
-You may purchase tickets in person or online.
-See link below.
+On Tuesday, Wednesday, and Thursday guided tours are offered on the hour starting at 10 am, and the last tour departs at 4 pm.
+On Friday, Saturday, and Sunday tours are offered at 10, 11, 12, and 1, and there is self-guided touring (explore at your own pace) from 2 to 5 pm.
+Entrance to the New Studio and special exhibition is included with your tour ticket.
+Please arrive at least 20 minutes in advance of the guided tour you wish to attend.
+Tickets may be purchased in the Visitor Center or in advance online.

-In the afternoons on Friday, Saturday and Sunday from 2 pm to 5 pm, the Main House, the special exhibition, and Cole's Old Studio may be explored at your own pace, with guides on hand to answer questions.
+In the afternoons on Friday, Saturday and Sunday from 2 pm to 5 pm, all historic buildings and special exhibitions may be explored at your own pace, with guides on hand to answer questions.
 Please note that the museum closes at 5 pm; therefore last admission will be at 4:30 pm.
 We recommend, however, that you allow at least one hour for your visit.

 Admission & Tickets

-Guided tours and exploring at your own pace both require a ticket, which may be purchased in person at the Visitor Center or in advance online.
-If in person, plan to purchase your guided tour ticket at least 30 minutes prior to the tour you wish to attend.
+All visits to the historic buildings and exhibitions require a ticket, which may be purchased in person at the Visitor Center or in advance online.
+If in person, plan to purchase your guided tour ticket at least 20 minutes prior to the tour you wish to attend.
 We do not accept phone reservations.
 Admission to the grounds, visitor center, and gift shop is free of charge.

 - Members | always FREE